 Drug Abuse and Dependence

 Drug abuse and dependence have not been reported with Salsalate.

 Death has followed ingestion of 10 to 30 g of salicylates in adults, but much larger amounts have been ingested without fatal outcome.

-Further absorption of Salsalate from the G.I. tract should be prevented by emesis (syrup of ipecac), and if necessary by gastric lavage.
+Treatment: Further absorption of Salsalate from the G.I. tract should be prevented by emesis (syrup of ipecac), and, if necessary, by gastric lavage.